 IV.
-It is the policy of Louisiana Healthcare Connections that inhaled nitric oxide is not medically necessary for any other indications, such as acute bronchiolitis, bronchopulmonary dysplasia (BPD), congenital diaphragmatic hernia (CDH) (except as noted above), adult respiratory distress syndrome (except as noted above) or acute lung injury, treatment in adults with positive vaso-reactivity testing, post-op cardiac surgery in adults, or vaso-occlusive crises in members/enrollees with sickle cell disease because safety and effectiveness have not been established.
+It is the policy of Louisiana Healthcare Connections that inhaled nitric oxide is not medically necessary for any other indications, including but not limited to acute bronchiolitis, Bronchopulmonary dysplasia (BPD); congenital diaphragmatic hernia (CDH) (except as noted above), adult respiratory distress syndrome (except as noted above), acute lung injury, treatment in adults with positive vaso-reactivity testing, post-op cardiac surgery in adults, or vaso-occlusive crises in members/enrollees with sickle cell disease because safety and effectiveness have not been established.